 3 ¼ hours SW of Tunis by bus and 1 hour past Dougga, this proud, well-kept city is a real gem.
 The medina is a hilltop of narrow cobbled streets and blue-shuttered buildings, both traditional and early colonial in style.
 Highlights include beautiful ancient Muslim, Christian and Jewish places of worship.

 Kasbah.
-Fortress that dominates the city and has great views looking out across the rolling blue-green landscape dotted with trees.
+The fortress dominates the city and has great views looking out across the rolling blue-green landscape dotted with trees.
 A stronghold of some sort has occupied this site since the 5th century BC.

 Zaouia of Sidi Boumakhlouf.
 Enchanting 17th-century Sufi mausoleum, with a brilliantly tiled interior and narrow tower.